John Henry Hammond: FBI investigation

-J. Edgar Hoover, FBI director, investigated Hammond's link to the Communist Party.
-Due to the various benefits and fund-raisers that Hammond hosted for the popular front, his name was often listed in The Daily Worker, a communist newspaper.
-Furthermore, his name often appeared on the letterheads of left-wing organizations for which he was a donor or member.
-Hammond was never a member of the Communist Party.
+FBI Director J. Edgar Hoover investigated Hammond's links to the Communist Party, of which Hammond was never a member.
+His name often appeared in The Daily Worker, a communist newspaper, because of the various benefits and fund-raisers that Hammond hosted for the popular front.
+It also appeared on the letterheads of left-wing organizations for which he was a donor or member.

 Personal life

 Hammond had four sisters: Alice, Rachel, Adele, and Emily.

 Early in his career, Hammond focused more on his work than his love life.
 While he was seen publicly with various women, the relationships were never substantial.
-However, in 1940 at a Manhattan party, Hammond met Jemison "Jemy" McBride.
-On March 8, 1941, Hammond married Jemy in New Haven, Connecticut.
+In 1940, Hammond met Jemison "Jemy" McBride at a Manhattan party.
+They were married on March 8, 1941, in New Haven, Connecticut.
 The couple had a small, non-denominational wedding with only about ten guests.
-Although both sets of parents approved of the couple, neither set attended the wedding.
+Although both sets of parents approved of the couple, neither attended the wedding.

 In 1942, Hammond took his wife on a road trip to Los Angeles.
 Shortly after this trip, Jemy realized that she was pregnant.
 In November 1942, Jemy gave birth to their first son, John P. Hammond.

 On March 21, 1942, Hammond's sister, Alice married Benny Goodman.
 She had previously been married to Englishman Arthur Duckworth, a member of the British House of Commons.
 Hammond did not look kindly upon her marriage to Goodman.
-After years of arguments and disagreements about the musical directions of Goodman's band, Hammond and Goodman had a complete falling out, some of which has been attributed to their differing class and educational backgrounds (Goodman had been born into poverty and had quit high school in order to help support his family as a musician).
-Hammond, however, could be dogmatic and controlling in his interactions with various musicians, as well as in his published writings on jazz and on specific performers.
+After years of arguments and disagreements about the musical directions of Goodman's band, Hammond and Goodman fell out.
+This has been attributed to their differing class and educational backgrounds; Goodman had been born into poverty and had quit high school to help support his family as a musician.
+Hammond could be dogmatic and controlling in his interactions with musicians, as well as in his published writings on jazz and on specific performers.
 Goodman eventually grew weary of Hammond's contentious nature.
-However, out of a sense of shared grief following Alice's death in 1978, Hammond and Goodman reconciled.
+The two would reconcile after Alice's death in 1978.

 In November 1943, after the United States entered World War II, Hammond began military training.
-He underwent his basic training at Fort Belvoir.
-Hammond was much older than the majority of the other men, and he had a rough time adjusting to the military life.
-While he was still in basic training, Jemy gave birth to their second child, Douglas, early in 1944.
-Douglas came down with a serious illness.
-While Jemy sent Hammond a telegram to alert him of his newborn's condition, Hammond said that he never received it.
-Jemy speculated that Hammond was in a concert and disregarded the letter; however, that claim has been proven unlikely due to Hammond's strict schedule in basic training.
-Douglas died shortly after birth from his illness, and Jemy had to undergo the family tragedy without her husband.
+He underwent basic training at Fort Belvoir, Virginia.
+Much older than most of the other men, he had a rough time adjusting to the military life.
+While he was in basic training early in 1944, Jemy gave birth to their second child, Douglas.
+When newborn Douglas became ill, Jemy sent a telegram to alert Hammond, who never received it.
+Jemy speculated that Hammond was in a concert and disregarded the letter, but Hammond's strict training schedule made that unlikely.
+Douglas died shortly after birth, a tragedy Jemy bore alone.
 Hammond returned after basic training on a three-day pass, but he and his wife were distant.